timb-machine-mirrors/unikzforce-wormhole/README.md

 - if we currently don't have any entry for that mac address in the mac table, we will create a new entry for that mac address with a bpf_timer of 5 minutes.
 - if we currently have an existing entry for that mac address in the mac table, we will reset its bpf_timer object to 5-minutes.

-### Packet Size Adjustment
+### Packet Size Adjustment (encapsulation/decapsulation)

-In this project, when a packet passes through an internal XDP program on the VTEP and needs to be forwarded to a remote destination, we use the `bpf_xdp_adjust_head` function to increase the headroom.
-This adjustment is essential for encapsulating the packet with additional headers such as outer Ethernet, IP, UDP, and VXLAN headers.
+When a packet from internal network reaches an internal NIC and tends to pass throught the VTEP towards the internet, we need to encapsulate this packet into another packet, containing outer Ethernet, IP, UDP, and VXLAN headers. to perform this encapsulation we first need tad add some headroom at the start of the packet.

-By increasing the headroom, we ensure there is enough space to insert these headers without fragmenting the packet, maintaining the integrity and performance of the packet forwarding mechanism.
+also when a packet from outside network (internet) reaches an external NIC and tends to pass through the VTEP towards the internal network, we need to decapsulate this packet.

-The `bpf_xdp_adjust_head` function is used as follows:
+so for all these operations we need to be able to adjust the packet headroom. there is a helper function `bpf_xdp_adjust_head()` to modify the packet headroom in XDP programs.

-Conversely, when a packet passes through an external XDP program on the VTEP and needs to enter the network, we use the same function to strip off the extra headers and decapsulate the internal packet.
-This ensures that the packet is correctly processed and forwarded to its final destination within the network.
+### e2e tests